Tuz Gölü Fault Zone: Future threat

 The Tuz Gölü Fault Zone poses a significant threat for Mount Hasan to erupt.

 The TGFZ cuts across the Mount Hasan volcanic complex; Quaternary products of the volcano has also been cut through by the fault.
 This presents a risk where, in the case of a large earthquake, the stress generated by the fault rupture could trigger magma chamber failure of the adjacent volcano.
-Ever since the segment last had a large earthquake, 5.5 kya (thousand years ago), stress build-up has been sufficient enough to push the fault to another rupture.
+Ever since the segment last had a large earthquake, 5.5 kya (thousand years ago), stress build-up has been sufficient to push the fault to another rupture.
 An earthquake of 5.8-6.8 could unclamp the way for new magma pathways.
 Despite the current situation of Mt.
 Hasan's magma chamber not being known, the presence of fumaroles and seismic anomalies within the crust is enough to prove the existence of magma feeder systems beneath the volcano.
 Overall, the seismic and volcanic risks pose significant threats to the region.
 Additionally, the gradual slip of the fault alone pushes the magma reservoir closer to failure.